 No severe adverse events (SAEs) were recorded after etanercept dose-increase.
 In the comparison group there were 2 SAEs consisting of hospital admissions.
 One of these concerned supportive care for gastroenteritis.
 The other admission was for precautionary intravenous antiviral treatment due to mildly increased liver-enzymes together with a varicella infection (which can cause hepatitis in immunocompromised patients, but in this case the patient recovered without complications).

 Non-severe adverse events (AEs) are summarised in Figure 3 and presented in more detail in Supplementary Table 2.
 In the high-dose group, 18 out of 32 patients (56%) experienced 26 infectious AEs; 26 patients (81%) experienced 78 AEs of any sort.
 In the comparison group, 4 out of 11 patients (36%) experienced 4 infectious AEs; 6 patients (55%) experienced 17 AEs of any sort.
 Median time from eligibility for dose-increase until occurrence of the AE appeared similar in both groups (median 6 months (IQR 3–9) for AEs in the high-dose group; 7 months (IQR 4–12) for AEs in the comparison group).
-The rate of infectious AEs per visit following eligibility for etanercept dose increase was 0.20 in the high-dose group and 0.09 in the comparison group.
-For AEs of any sort, rates were 0.59 and 0.38 per visit, respectively.
+The rate of infectious AEs per patient year following eligibility for etanercept dose increase was 0.76 in the high-dose group and 0.34 in the comparison group.
+For AEs of any sort, rates were 2.27 and 1.43 per visit, respectively.
 Thus, AEs were numerically more frequent in the high-dose than in the comparison group.

 Additional analyses